ocakgun/Constrictor/README.md

 An example of really simple ransomware in Python 2.7, using PyCrypto for the ransomware client and Flask for the server.
 I could have made this more refined, intricate and complete; using the actual secure AES-CBC and GPG algorithms and a python bitcoin client, but the point isin't a deployable malware, just something to mess around with.

-Intended ONLY for educational and research purposes.
+Intended ONLY for educational and research purposes!
 Ransomware-using criminals are worst than Hitler.

 Features:
 - Stupid simple and lightweight